viamrobotics/docs/docs/appendix/orientation-vector.md

 - This requires a Pose.
 - X, Y, Z are simply the measurements from the corner of the room.
 - Now to figure out the orientation vector:
-    - To figure out RX, RY, and RZ first take a picture with the camera.
+    - To figure out RX, RY, RZ first take a picture with the camera.
     - Determine the point in the very center of the image.
     - Measure the X, Y, Z of that point from the corner (call them X2, Y2, Z2, respectively).
-    - RX, RY, and RZ become the difference between X, Y, Z (the camera's position) and X2, Y2, Z2 (that point's position).
+    - RX, RY, RZ become the difference between X, Y, Z (the camera's position) and X2, Y2, Z2 (that point's position).
-    - Theta is determined by looking at the picture and changing its value until down is correct, likely 0, 90 or 180.
+    - Theta is determined by looking at the picture and changing Theta's value until down is correct, likely 0, 90 or 180.
         - To do this, take a picture
         - Determine if the orientation is correct
         - If not, add 90 to Theta, and try again